wirybeaver/wirybeaver.github.io/_posts/2017-08-17-note-english.md

 ---

 ### daily note
+- caught everyone off guard 措手不及
+- viable option 可行的方案
+- let's start by talking about
+- identify what each component is and explain how they interact with one another
+- signify
-- frees up resources on backend servers which they can then devote to their main purpose, serving content
+- free up resources on backend servers which they can then devote to their main purpose, serving content
 - malicious clients cannot access them directly to exploit any vulnerabilities
 - scale the number of servers up and down to match fluctuations in traffic volume.
 - Like we said
 - eager beavour
 - grunt work: routine, menial work.
 - nuance, cancel out, annihilate, * distribute over +
-- Punctuation: Question mark, Comma, Period, Exclamation mark
+- Punctuation: Question mark, Comma, Period, Exclamation mark, pound sign
 - fabricated, agnostic, dictate, roster
-- mathematically shorthand, roughly spaeking
+- mathematically shorthand, roughly speaking
 - resiliency, scalability, agility, flexability
 - Answer the questions affirmatively
 - **Consult** the formal definition and verify that